How to make resolutions for your best life

 It’s important to have short-term resolutions that are attainable along the road.
 If all you see is the LONG road ahead you are more likely to get discouraged and give up.
 For example, my ultimate goal is to run a marathon, but I don’t just leave it at that.
 My short-term resolutions are the rungs on the ladder that lead me to my ultimate destination of running a marathon.

-- Begin running training 3 days a week.
+- Begin running training three days a week.

 - Join a running club.